 Although I was fearful of my parent’s response and of what the future might hold for me, I wanted to carry this baby, my baby, and began to push the father away.

 The thought of telling my parents was overwhelming.
 I knew they would be devastated.
 Our family was prominent in the church with my dad being a worship leader.
 I wanted to wait to tell them until I was further along.
 I needed more time to find a way.
-At the same time, my girlfriend was also expecting.
+At the same time, my best friend was also expecting.
 She was further along and couldn’t keep her secret any more.
 Reluctantly, I agreed to tell our parents together.
 Our plan was to head to Seattle and stay with one of her friends while she left a note for her parents which would naturally get to mine.
-Not exactly the plan I had in mind, but I went along with it.
-I did not leave a note and still to this day, I don’t know what she wrote.

 When we got to her friend’s house, unannounced, my friend explained our situation.
 She let us in but only to call our parents then said we should go back home.
 Her response was unexpected, but my friend called and spoke to her mom.
 As soon as she hung up, I drove us to my sister’s apartment, not far from where we were.
 It was about ten o’clock at night.
 I told my sister of my pregnancy and she said we needed to call home.
 I didn’t want to be the one to tell my parents so she did it for me.
 I’m pretty sure they already knew.